skupperproject/refdog/input/commands.md

 ### skupper token

-Print help for token commands.
+Display help for token commands.
 Currently there is just one.

 ### skupper token create